philipturner/ue5-nanite-macos/README.md

 The push fails because you originally cloned a lightweight snapshot of UE5's repo.
 This made it shallow, prohibiting pushes to new remotes.
 The command below enables pushing to your fork, but may take an hour to complete.

 > Skip the rest of this section, unless you want to save custom modifications to the cloud.
 Waiting for this `git fetch` is not fun and consumes lots of disk space (~30 GB).
-It might have been faster to omit `--depth 1` from the original `git clone` command and use `--single-branch`.
+It might have been faster to omit `--depth 1` from the original `git clone` command and use `--single-branch` instead.

 ```
 >>> git fetch --unshallow <username>